 The founder’s signature became an official logo in 1906 when the Pure Food and Drug Act was enacted in the United States.
 This law set new safety and marketing standards, requiring pharmaceutical manufacturers to list all active ingredients on their labels.
 These labeling changes prompted Eli Lilly to adopt a permanent emblem to make its products more recognizable.

 The visual symbol the company began to use for product promotion looks exactly like the personal signature of the business owner, pharmacist Lilly.
 He used to autograph each bottle, confirming the high quality of the medicines.
-The new logo significantly simplified the labeling process, as the founder’s signature started being automatically printed on the labels.
+The new logo significantly simplified the labeling process, as the founder’s signature began to be automatically printed on the labels.

 Designers standardized the inscription, preserving the original features of Lilly’s handwriting.
 However, the font used in the logo appears overly neat, as if it’s an idealized version of the autograph.
 The even slant of the letters, graceful flourishes, and smooth curves make it a model of calligraphy art.
 The only imperfection is the missing loop on the “y,” turning the letter into something resembling the number “4.”